Derek Dietrich: Washington Nationals

 On July 9, 2021, Dietrich signed a minor league contract with the Washington Nationals organization and was assigned to the Triple-A Rochester Red Wings.
 Dietrich played in 43 games for Rochester, hitting .121 with 3 home runs and 13 RBI's.
 On September 13, Dietrich was released by the Nationals.

 New York Yankees (second stint)

 On April 18, 2022, Dietrich signed a minor league contract with the New York Yankees.

-On August 5, 2022, Dietrich was suspended by Major League Baseball for 50 games after testing positive for dimethylpentylamine, a banned substance under the Minor League Drug Prevention and Treatment Program.
-He elected free agency on November 10, 2022.
+On August 5, Dietrich was suspended by Major League Baseball for 50 games after testing positive for dimethylpentylamine, a banned substance under the Minor League Drug Prevention and Treatment Program.
+In 62 games split between the Triple–A Scranton/Wilkes-Barre RailRiders and Double–A Somerset Patriots, he batted .263/.352/.515 with 10 home runs and 39 RBI.
+Dietrich elected free agency following the season on November 10.

+Acereros de Monclova

+On May 26, 2023, Dietrich signed with the Acereros de Monclova of the Mexican League.
+In 8 games, he batted .143/.250/.200 with 5 hits and 2 RBI.
+Dietrich was released by Monclova on June 13.

+Post-playing career

+On March 5, 2024, it was announced that Dietrich had joined the New York Yankees as an advisor to the team's player development system.
+His specific title was announced as the "culture and accountability coordinator.”

 Personal life

 Dietrich's grandfather, Steve Demeter, played in Major League Baseball.
+Dietrich credits his grandfather with teaching him about the game of baseball.

 Dietrich is a juggler and performs at community events and hospitals for children.

-Dietrich was in a relationship with professional tennis player Monica Puig; the two began dating in 2018.
+Dietrich was in a relationship with professional tennis player Monica Puig; the two met when he was playing for the Miami Marlins and she was invited to throw the first pitch; they began dating in early 2017.
+In 2019, when Dietrich was playing for the Cincinnati Reds, Puig served a first pitch during a game using a tennis racket.